aidngonz/learn-to-code-in-50-problems/README.md

 ---

-9. **Count Occurrences of an Element in a array/list**
+9. **Count Occurrences of an Element in a Array or List**
-   - **Task:** Write a function that counts how many times a given element appears in a array/list.
+   - **Task:** Write a function that counts how many times a given element appears in a Array or List.
    - **Instructions:** Do not use the `count()` method.
    - **Example:**
      - Input: ([1, 2, 3, 1, 4, 1], 1)